AryanParashar24/codechill/clgqk22n5000j0al1ayyw5dwl.md

 Kubernetes can be run on our system on the cloud service providers and can migrate from one provider to another provider.

-It can Replicate services, Scale those or put them on dedicated servers with Zero- Downtime, Self-Healing of clusters, Vlomes can be used, external storage, load balancing, access log, service discovering & can also store secret information like passwords.
+It can Replicate services, Scale those or put them on dedicated servers with Zero- Downtime, Self-Healing of clusters, Volumes can be used, external storage, load balancing, access log, service discovering & can also store secret information like passwords.

 # How is Kubernetes formed?